cicaoo/cse15l-lab-reports/lab1.md

 cat: messages: Is a directory
 [user@sahara ~/lecture1]$
 ```
-- When the command “cat” is run with a path to the directory messages, the working directory is /home/lecture1. <br>
+- When the command “cat” was run with a path to the directory messages, the working directory was /home/lecture1. <br>
 - The result when running “cat” with a path to messages is an error message because “cat” doesn’t work with directories.
 Similarly, if “cat” was run with a path to lecture1, the result would also be an error. <br>
 - This output is an error because “cat” prints out the contents of the file(s) given by the paths.
 The “cat” or command will not work with directories, and will instead work with .java files, .txt files, etc. <br> <br>
 ```